 10. Your Muscles Feel Stiff

-While we're listing crappy symptoms, let's go ahead and add muscle soreness to the list.
+While we're listing crappy symptoms, let's go ahead and add muscle soreness to the list, too.
 According to Sayre, stiffness is one of the more common symptoms of the virus.
 Besides being annoying to deal with, it should also tip you off that it's time to hit up the doctor.

 11. You Don't Have Any Symptoms At All

-It's possible to have mono and not even know it, Varshavski tells me.
+It's possible to have mono and not even know it, Varshavski says.
 This is especially true in mild cases where symptoms don't show up, despite the fact you are infected with the illness.
-In this case, you might go on living without ever knowing you had the disease — unless you were curious and got a blood test.
-Nothin' you can do about it.
+In this case, you might go about your day without realizing you have disease — unless you happen to get a blood test, such as during a routine exam.

 But if your symptoms are annoying, or you feel like total crap, don't be afraid to go to the doctor.
 A simple blood test can reveal whether or not you have mono.
-If you do, then you can start in on your new, leisurely lifestyle until you feel better.
+And if you do, you can start in on your new, leisurely lifestyle until you feel better.